Enforcement of a Child Support Order

 The CSEU attempts to do this by working with the non-paying parent.
 If the CESU cannot obtain relief for you, it can help you file an enforcement action in court, for relief detailed below.

 What to do if you are still not being paid or you do not want to open an SCU account.

 If you are owed more than $500 in arrears, you can file an enforcement proceeding in Family Court, or an action in Supreme Court (divorce court) for enforcement against the non-paying parent.
 This is called a violation petition.
 If the court finds the non-paying parent willfully did not make the child support payments, the court can:

 - Issue a money judgment in your favor against the non-paying parent

-- Direct the non-paying parent to attend a jobs program if they are unemployed and/or intercept the non-paying parent’s unemployment insurance benefits
+- Direct the non-paying parent to attend a jobs program (STEP) if they are unemployed and/or intercept the non-paying parent’s unemployment insurance benefits

 - Hold the non-paying parent in contempt of court and sentence the non-paying parent to a jail term of no more than six (6) months

 - Order that the non-paying parent pay your attorney’s fees and any costs associated with your attempt to enforce the support order